Research scientist at EPFL, Member of the European Lab for Learning and Intelligent Systems.

 - Pooja Kulkarni (now PhD student at UIUC)Steepest Descent and Adaptive SamplingSummer Internship2017

-- Anastasia Koloskova (not PhD student at EPFL)Steepest CD and LSHSummer Internship2017Paper
+- Anastasia Koloskova (now PhD student at EPFL)Steepest CD and LSHSummer Internship2017Paper

 - William Borgeaud dit AvocatAdaptive Sampling in Stochastic Coordinate DescentMaster Project2017